mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Overview

-- created by Robert Griesemer, Rob Pike, and Ken Thompson, all working at Google, starting in September 2007
+Go was conceived by Robert Griesemer, Rob Pike, and Ken Thompson, all working at Google, starting in September 2007.
+About a year later Russ Cox and Ian Taylor joined the team.

-- announced in November 2009
+Go was officially announced in November 2009.
+Go 1.0 was released in March 2012.
+Currently (as of August 2018) the latest version is
+Go 1.10 which was released in February 2016.
+The third beta release of Go 1.11 was released in August 2018.

 - goals (many are in comparison to languages like C++ and Java)

   - address software issues at Google